Inflect logo

 Natural Disaster Risk

-Toluca has a moderate overall disaster risk profile, with a score of 4.9 out of 10 as of September 2025.
-The primary natural hazards are seismic activity and flooding, which demand that facilities be built to high engineering standards.
+The Toluca region has a moderate overall disaster risk profile, with a score of 4.9 out of 10, as of September 2025.
+The primary natural hazards are driven by seismic and weather-related events, which demand careful site selection and facility engineering.

 • Earthquake: 8.2/10